Honorlock

 7. No Scheduling Required: Students do not need to schedule their assessment with Honorlock.
 The assessment will be available to them for the time period you established within Canvas.

 8. Google Chrome: Exam takers must use Google Chrome to take their assessments.
-They can download it HERE if they don’t have it installed already.
+Students can download it if they don’t have it installed already.

 9. Practice Exams: Faculty should enable and administer practice exams so that students are well acclimated with Honorlock prior to taking their higher-stakes exams.